Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Introduction

-\update{In addition to GHGs, atmospheric pollutants such as particulate matter (PM), sulphur dioxide (SO$_2$), nitrogen oxides (NO$_\text{x}$) and ozone (O$_3$) contribute to a range of environmental and health risks~\cite{manisalidis2020environmental, world2021global}.
-PM, particularly particles smaller than 2.5 $\mu$m (PM$_{2.5}$), is a leading cause of respiratory and cardiovascular diseases, responsible for millions of premature deaths each year~\cite{sosa2017human, world2021global, polichetti2009effects}.
-PM is emitted from anthropogenic sources, such as fossil fuel combustion and processing, and natural sources, like wildfires.
-It can also form secondarily from precursor gases including SO$_2$ and NO$_\text{x}$, which have similar sources to primary PM and contribute to acid rain and ground-level O$_3$~\cite{cape2003ecological, amoatey2019emissions, boningari2016impact}.
-O$_3$, a secondary pollutant formed photochemically from NO$_\text{x}$ and volatile organic compounds (VOCs), exacerbates respiratory illness and contributes indirectly to radiative forcing, though its atmospheric lifetime is shorter than those of long-lived GHGs~\cite{zhang2019ozone}. }

-Given the diffuse nature of anthropogenic, biogenic and natural sources, coupled with the insufficient progress in emissions reductions, there is growing interest in atmospheric pollutant removal~\cite{prentice2001carbon, kumar2021climate, forster2021earth, rowland2006stratospheric, world2021global, polichetti2009effects, cape2003ecological, amoatey2019emissions, boningari2016impact}. \update{Atmospheric pollutant removal strategies can broadly be grouped into (i) surface-based approaches~\cite{sanz2016direct, luis2012recent, lunsford2000catalytic, guerrero2021methanotrophs, liu2020progress, parker1997electrostatic, zhao2022, Xu2009}, which capture or transform pollutants at solid interfaces, and (ii) airborne chemical methods~\cite{wuebbles2002atmospheric, randall2024cost}, such as radical generation or advanced photochemistry. } \update{While airborne methods show promise, this study focuses on surface-based removal methods such as sorption, catalysis and filtration, given that these approaches are more widely explored and developed. } Despite the interest in surface-based atmospheric pollutant removal~\cite{sanz2016direct, luis2012recent, lunsford2000catalytic, guerrero2021methanotrophs, liu2020progress, parker1997electrostatic, zhao2022, Xu2009}, the scale of potential removal remains unexplored. \update{This study quantifies the transport of CO$_2$, CH$_4$, NO$_\text{x}$ and PM$_{2.5}$ to natural and engineered surfaces to estimate upper-bound removal potentials, providing a comparative framework across environments rather than prescribing deployment pathways. } Nonetheless, the methods developed here apply to other pollutants, offering a framework for quantifying the removal potential across contexts.
+Given the diffuse nature of anthropogenic, biogenic and natural sources, coupled with the insufficient progress in emissions reductions, there is growing interest in atmospheric pollutant removal~\cite{prentice2001carbon, kumar2021climate, forster2021earth, rowland2006stratospheric, world2021global, polichetti2009effects, cape2003ecological, amoatey2019emissions, boningari2016impact}. \update{Atmospheric pollutant removal strategies can broadly be grouped into (i) surface-based approaches~\cite{sanz2016direct, luis2012recent, lunsford2000catalytic, guerrero2021methanotrophs, liu2020progress, parker1997electrostatic, zhao2022, Xu2009}, which capture or transform pollutants at solid interfaces, and (ii) airborne chemical methods~\cite{wuebbles2002atmospheric, randall2024cost}, such as radical generation or advanced photochemistry.} \update{While airborne methods show promise, this study focuses on surface-based removal methods such as sorption, catalysis and filtration, given that these approaches are more widely explored and developed.} Despite the interest in surface-based atmospheric pollutant removal~\cite{sanz2016direct, luis2012recent, lunsford2000catalytic, guerrero2021methanotrophs, liu2020progress, parker1997electrostatic, zhao2022, Xu2009}, the scale of potential removal remains unexplored. \update{This study quantifies the transport of CO$_2$, CH$_4$, NO$_\text{x}$ and PM$_{2.5}$ to natural and engineered surfaces to estimate upper-bound removal potentials, providing a comparative framework across environments rather than prescribing deployment pathways.}